 1. Create a Visible Profile – Be Outstanding

-If you’re interested in a specific company, then follow its social media accounts to be the first to hear about new job opportunities.
+If you’re interested in a specific company, follow its social media accounts to be the first to hear about new job opportunities.
 Whichever social media you choose, make sure you have a completed profile as this increases your visibility status to recruiters.
-You can also get your former employers, old teachers or senior colleagues write a recommendation or attestation on your behalf to boost your resumé.
+You can also get your former employers, old teachers or senior colleagues to write a recommendation or attestation on your behalf to boost your resumé.

 2. Go Professional and Technical – Showcase Your Expertise